buddhist-uni/buddhist-uni.github.io/_courses/nibbana.md

 {% include content_blurb.html category="canon" slug="an8.5" %}
   - How does an arahant relate to the world?

+{% include content_blurb.html category="article" slug="anuruddha-sutta_ireland" %}
+  - To an enlightened being, even sensual pleasures are seen as painful for how fleeting they are indeed!

 #### To Be or Not to Be

 {% include content_blurb.html category="canon" slug="snp5.4" %}